Compliance with the following will help keep you on track during your training:

 - “Attestation of Completion”: The Faculty CIP Committee approves the completion of the research component of your training by first reviewing your “Attestation of Completion” report that contains information such as your seminar attendance, ITER submissions, publications, abstracts and conferences attended and thesis defense information.
 It is thus important to submit this information to the CIP office as soon as you complete your graduate studies.

 - Opportunities for Leadership: There are many opportunities for leadership available within the CIP, including CIP Committee positions and Curriculum planning.
-If you are interested in leadership, Dr. Rosenblum would be very happy to speak with you.
+If you are interested in leadership, Dr. Jones would be very happy to speak with you.